FarukErat/Notes_and_Tutorials/Flutter/flutter-nodejs-stack/README.md

+# Simple Fullstack Project

-A very simple fullstack project
+This is a very simple fullstack project.

-Frontend: Flutter
+**Frontend:** Flutter
-Backend:  ExpressJS
+**Backend:** ExpressJS

-Since Flutter projects consists of many files wheter or not used, the files that are provided are the only ones that are different from initial files.
+Please note that Flutter projects consist of many files, whether or not they are used.
+The files provided here are the only ones that are different from the initial files.